 The BEST vegan brownies!
 Fudgy & chocolatey

-Extra bonus if they are gluten free and also low in fat.
+Extra bonus if they are gluten-free and also low in fat.
 If you think that’s not possible, hold on and check out my best vegan brownies recipe below.
-They even contain a secret ingredient which is pretty unique as I haven’t seen it before in any brownies in the www!
+They even contain a secret ingredient which is pretty unique as I haven’t seen it before in any other brownie recipes in the www!

 As mentioned before, these vegan brownies contain a healthy secret ingredient.
 This secret ingredient won’t be very secret anymore as I will reveal it in a second but I am sure you will never guess what it is.
 Most people might think I added black beans, but nope.